Closely Watched Trains

-Closely Watched Trains (Ostře Sledované Vlaky) is a 1966 Czechoslovak film directed by Jiří Menzel and is one of the best-known products of the Czechoslovak New Wave.
+Closely Watched Trains (Ostře Sledované Vlaky) is a 1966 Czechoslovakian New Wave coming-of-age Comedy film directed by Jiří Menzel and is one of the best-known films of the Czechoslovak New Wave.
 It was released in the United Kingdom as Closely Observed Trains.
-It is a coming-of-age story about a young man working at a train station in German-occupied Czechoslovakia during World War II.
-The film is based on a 1965 novel by Bohumil Hrabal.
+It is a story about a young man working at a train station in German-occupied Czechoslovakia during World War II.
+The film is based on a 1965 novella by Bohumil Hrabal.
 It was produced by Barrandov Studios and filmed on location in Central Bohemia.
-Released outside Czechoslovakia during 1967, it won the Best Foreign Language Oscar at the 40th Academy Awards in 1968.
+Released outside Czechoslovakia during 1967, it received widespread acclaim and won the Best Foreign Language Oscar at the 40th Academy Awards in 1968.
+Nowadays the movie is assessed as one of the finest works of the Czech New Cinema.

 Plot

-The young Miloš Hrma, who speaks with misplaced pride of his family of misfits and malingerers, is engaged as a newly-trained train dispatcher at a small railway station near the end of the Second World War and the German occupation of Czechoslovakia.
-He admires himself in his new uniform and looks forward, like his prematurely retired train driver father, to avoiding real work.
-The sometimes pompous stationmaster is an enthusiastic pigeon-breeder who has a kind wife, but is envious of train dispatcher Hubička's success with women.
-The idyll of the railway station is periodically disturbed by the arrival of councilor Zedníček, a Nazi collaborator who spouts propaganda at the staff, though he does not influence anyone with it.
+The young Miloš Hrma, who comes from a family of misfits and malingerers, becomes an apprentice train dispatcher at a small railway station during the German occupation of Czechoslovakia near the end of the Second World War.
+Lanska, the middle-aged, balding stationmaster, is an enthusiastic pigeon-breeder who has a kind wife, but is envious of train dispatcher Hubička's success with women.
+The railway station is periodically visited by Councillor Zedníček, a Nazi collaborator who spouts optimistic propaganda at the staff, despite the German retreat on all fronts.

-Miloš is in a budding relationship with the pretty, young conductor Máša.
-The experienced Hubička presses for details and realizes that Miloš is still a virgin.
-At her initiative, Máša spends the night with Miloš, but in his youthful excitability he ejaculates prematurely and is unable to perform sexually.
-The next day, despairing, he attempts suicide, but is saved.
-A young doctor at the hospital explains to Miloš that ejaculatio praecox is normal at his age, recommending that Miloš "think of something else", such as football, and seek out an experienced woman to help him through his first sexual experience.
+Miloš is in a budding relationship with the pretty young conductor Máša.
+Hubička presses for details, including how she is in bed, but the couple have only progressed to kissing, and Miloš is still a virgin.
+She invites Miloš to spend the night with her at her uncle's place, a photography studio.
+Máša is eager for intimacy, but Miloš is very uncomfortable with the situation—the uncle is awake in the next room, and the connecting door will not completely close—and ejaculates prematurely.
+Angered, Máša gets up and sleeps elsewhere.
+The next day, he slits his wrists in a bathtub at a brothel, but is saved.
+A young doctor at the hospital explains to Miloš that ejaculatio praecox is normal at his age, recommending that he "think of something else", such as football, and seek out an experienced woman to help him through his first sexual experience.

-During the nightshift, Hubička flirts with the young telegraphist, Zdenička, and imprints her thighs and buttocks with the office's rubber stamps.
-Her mother sees the stamps and complains to Hubička's superiors.
+During the night shift, Hubička flirts with the young telegraphist, Zdenička, and imprints her thighs and buttocks with the office's rubber stamps, before becoming intimate with her.
+The next morning, her mother sees the stamp marks and complains to Hubička's superiors.